ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

 # IOTOP - top like temrinal UI, but show io/disk usage by process (on osx and linux)
 sudo iotop -o

+# ULIMIT - see user limits (per process)
+# hard limit is max a soft limit can be increased to, raising hard limits requires root
+ulimit -a       # get all user limits (soft) ulimit -a -H    # get all hard user limits ulimit -H -n   # get hard limit for simultaneous opened files ulimit -S -n   # get soft limit for simultaneous opened files ulimit -u 30   # set max per-user process limit to 30

 # sysstat (linux pkg with many tools), has great colors
 iostat          # show per device/filesystem disk read, with no arg calculated *since* last reboot iostat -m       # display in megabytes